The best meal kit delivery services for 2020

 With the prospects of heading to the grocery store growing less attractive by the day, a meal kit service just may be a fitting solution for healthy home-cooked meals during the current coronavirus crisis.
 What follows is our pre-virus round-up of meal kit services.
 Freshly, Blue Apron, Sun Basket, Every Plate and Gobble are all currently offering deals for new customers.

-If you are looking for the best meal kit delivery service in 2020, it seems like the variety of options for healthy eating and convenience gets bigger with each passing month.
+Are you looking to find the best meal kit delivery service in 2020?
+It seems like the variety of options for healthy eating and convenience gets bigger with each passing month.
 To find the best possible options for your home meal kit needs, knowing the differences between all the options will help you make the best decision when it comes to selecting a meal kit subscription.

 If you live anywhere where it's even a little bit possible to glimpse the stoops of your neighbors, you've probably noticed cheerful meal kit company boxes from the likes of Blue Apron, Freshly, Home Chef, Sakara Life, Purple Carrot and Gobble making ever-more-frequent appearances on said stoops over the last several years.
 The age of the meal kit food delivery service is upon us.
 It's a type of convenience service that combines the efforts of chefs, nutritionists and personal grocery shoppers, and delivers them into the hands of enthusiastic eaters or willing home kitchen cooks, with weekly menus and delicious, preportioned fresh ingredients including vegetables and meat for you to easily prepare.
 The variety of options available today is just staggering, with everything from gluten-free healthy meals to vegetarian options available and ready to ship.
 That means that people with special diets such as a diet for healthy weight loss don't have to exclude themselves from reading further.
 It's time to find the best meal kit delivery service for your needs whether you are a picky eater, vegan or on a special diet.